AnirudhChaudhary/FantasyFootball/README.md

 4. ** Algorithm Speedup **
 The algorithm that is used in this program could be made better (faster and more efficient) if implemented with a dynamic program. when there are large inputs, it may be more helpful to implement a dyamic program to save repeated calculations

+## BUGS ENCOUNTERED

+1. Ran into a really interesting bug where my field variable was being changed even after the function call was terminated.
+I think that the problem could be with the references related to the field variable.
+I fixed it by creating another field variable called flexible_field and that seemed to have resolved the issue.